 The ability to interpret and discuss results can only be properly achieved through long-term maturation of ideas.
 Students are thus expected to be up-to-date in their weekly material.
-To this end, exercises will be assigned every week.
-An individual and hand-written copy is to be submitted the following week in person at class break.
-Detailed solutions will be provided but individual copies will not be corrected in detail.
+To this end, exercises and readings will be assigned every week.
+An individual and hand-written copy of the answers to exercises is to be submitted the following week in person at class break.
+Detailed solutions will then be provided but individual copies will not be corrected in detail.

 I will look only at honest attempts to solve and interpret the problems.
 It goes without saying that class attendance is mandatory.
 Assiduous attendance and assignment completion will make up for the last 20%.

 N.B.
-My Office hours are on Mondays 15h00-17h00 (please double-check the course's website for eventual changes of hours).
+My Office hours are on Tuesdays 16h00-18h00.
+(Please double-check the course's website for eventual changes of hours.)
 Students are expected to consult the courses' web page on a weekly basis for up-to-date information regarding assignments, mid-term dates, changes to office hours, etc.